-The proposal is still pending with the Minister of State for Environment and Forests (Independent Charge), Mrs Jayanthi Natarajan.
-Nature Conservation Foundation (NCF), a Member of the NBWL and its Standing Committee, has written a letter to the Minister explaining why the project must not be given the go ahead.
+The proposal is still pending with the Minister of State for Environment and Forests, Mr. Prakash Javdekar.
+Nature Conservation Foundation (NCF), a former Member of the NBWL and its Standing Committee, has written a letter to the Minister explaining why the project must not be given the go ahead.
 The letter clearly sets out several ecological reasons, and we urge you to read it carefully to familiarise yourself with the facts (you can download the PDF of the letter from the link above).

 While the Independent Members on the Standing Committee will undoubtedly continue to intervene in this matter, we urge you to support their stand by appealing to the Minister to heed scientific advice and take a far-sighted decision to reject the proposal and safeguard this fragile island and its wildlife.

 Please write to the Minister for Environment and Forests, as well as to the Member Secretary of the NBWL Standing Committee, immediately, expressing your concern.
 If you send an email or a fax, also send a hard copy of the letter to the addresses provided below.
 Please email a copy of the letter to us so that we can maintain a record.
 Above all, please share this CI appeal widely through your social networks.
 The threat is serious and requires both speedy and sustained action.The above video is also available on YouTube - if you want to share the link or embed it.